In this tutorial we’ll cover how to use MySQLcheck to repair a corrupted database table.

 Repairing a Corrupted MySQL Database Table

-Please refer the following steps:
+Please refer to the following steps:

-a) Login to your MySQL server using Secure Shell (SSH).
+- First, log in to your MySQL server using Secure Shell (SSH).

-b) Enter the following command at root prompt:
+- Then, enter the following command at root prompt:

 mysqlcheck -r [database name]